julioarp/julioarp.github.io/index.md

 (1)  Julio A. Ramos Pastrana. “[Who's Getting the Office: Party Dominance and Elected Executives Career Path](https://onlinelibrary.wiley.com/doi/full/10.1111/kykl.12259)” Kyklos 74, no. 2 (2021): 270-297.

+# Other Publications

+Land Reform in Latin America.
+2025.
+Elgar Encyclopedia of Latin American Politics.

+Political Economy in Latin America.
+2025.
+Elgar Encyclopedia of Latin American Politics, jointly with Gustavo Torrens.

 # Working Papers

 "The effect of asymmetric regulation on market competition: the case of 2013 Telecomm Reform in Mexico", jointly with Rodrigo Alcázar Silva and Sully Calderón - Submitted